Skip to content

 Why this matters now

 Stop funding the scenery.
-Start building the architecture.

 Most startup policy is judged by what institutions can count: applications, events, grants awarded, incubator occupancy, patents filed, and companies announced.
 Those indicators may be administratively useful, but they do not tell you whether founders reached the right people before critical decisions locked in.